 Poetry submissions are being considered.
 Please attach them to the email as .doc, .docx or .rft file.
 Poems can be up to fifty lines each.
 Please do not submit poetry inside of an object such as a photo or drawing.
 If you have a problem with this, please do not submit to us.

 Please be aware that we reserve the right to reformat your story or poem as necessary to fit the specific format for our anthology.
 We will not rewrite your story or poem, but we may have to alter line placement.
 We will ask if the special formatting is key to the understanding of your piece, but we may not.
 If you have a problem with this, please do not submit to us.

 Poems sent in the body of an email will be deleted unread.

-We are asking for non-exclusive First North American Print and Digital Rights.
+We are asking for non-exclusive First North American Print and Digital Rights for six months from the Date of Publication.
 We reserve the right to reprint them your story in a subsequent volume of Erie Tales, but we will ask first.

 All acceptances will receive one (1) Contributor’s Copy and our humble thanks.
 Accepted members will be able to purchase more copies at a greatly discounted price to sell or give away.

 In addition, the membership will receive each of the accepted stories.
 The submission voted top story will receive a Pro Rate payment of six (6) cents per word.

 With all submissions, please include a short 100-150 word bio either in your email or at the end of your story.
 INCLUDE THIS BIO WITH YOUR SUBMISSION OR YOU WILL HAVE NO BIO.
 Stories must be attached to the email, not within the body.
 It bears repeating, but no multiple submissions for fiction.
 We are permitting up to three poetry submissions but please send them under a separate email.
 Simultaneous submissions are also okay as long as you let us know if you sell your story elsewhere.
 Please put Submission: Erie Tales XIV in the subject line.